pavelmachek/BangleApps/apps/sixths/README.md

 Todo:

-*) only display compass when watch is approximately horizontal
+*) only turn on compass when needed

+*) adjust draw timeouts to save power